Nuand/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

      * `calibrate dc <rx|tx> [<I> <Q>]`
      * `calibrate dc <rxtx> dc`

-    Calibrate the DC offset correction paremeters for the current frequency and gain settings.
+    Calibrate the DC offset correction parameters for the current frequency and gain settings.
 If a I/Q values are provided, they are applied directly. '`cal rxtx`' is shorthand for '`cal rx`' followed by '`cal tx`'.